Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Fully-Connected Neural Networks}

-\textit{Fully-Connected neural networks}\footnote{Sometimes called multi-layer perceptrons (MLPs) or feedforward neural networks.} (FCNNs) \cite{goodfellow2016deep} lay the foundations of Deep Learning (DL).
-FCNNs are a family of parametric models used to approximate any unknown function $f: \mathcal{X} \longrightarrow \mathcal{Y}; \bm{x} \longmapsto f(\bm{x})$ by means of a parametric function $\phi$ such that $\bm{y}=\phi(\bm{x}; \bm{\theta})$.
-The neural network parameters $\bm{\theta} \in \mathbb{R}^{t}$ are optimized, via a training set of examples and gradient descent, to find the best approximation of $f$.
-An example of a two-layer FNN is shown in Figure \ref{fig:ANN}.
+Fully-Connected Neural Networks (\acrshort{fcnn}s), sometimes called Multi-Layer Perceptrons or Feedforward Neural Networks, \cite{goodfellow2016deep} lay the foundations of \acrshort{dl}. \acrshort{fcnn}s are a family of parametric models used to approximate any unknown function $f: \mathcal{X} \longrightarrow \mathcal{Y}; \bm{x} \longmapsto f(\bm{x})$ by means of a parametric function $\phi$ such that $\bm{y}=\phi(\bm{x}; \bm{\theta})$.
+The neural network parameters $\bm{\theta}$ are optimized, via a training set of examples and gradient descent, to find the best approximation of $f$.
+An example of a two-layer \acrshort{fcnn} is shown in Figure \ref{fig:ANN}.

-Assuming the FCNN depicted in Figure \ref{fig:ANN} with $n$ inputs, $h$ \textit{hidden neurons}, or \textit{nodes}, $m$ outputs, a set \textit{weights} and \textit{biases} $\bm{\theta}$, i.e. the parameters, and an \textit{activation function} $\xi(\cdot)$, we can define the contribution of the $i^{th}$-component of the input $x_i$ to the $k^{th}$-component of the output $y_k$ as:
+Assuming the \acrshort{fcnn} depicted in Figure \ref{fig:ANN} with $n$ inputs, $h$ \textit{hidden neurons}, or \textit{nodes}, $m$ outputs, a set \textit{weights} and \textit{biases} $\bm{\theta}$, i.e. the parameters, and an \textit{activation function} $\xi(\cdot)$, we can define the contribution of the $i^{th}$-component of the input $x_i$ to the $k^{th}$-component of the output $y_k$ as:

 If the activation function $\xi(\cdot)$ is chosen linear, the output is a linear combination of the inputs.
-However, in most cases, the activation function is chosen nonlinear.
-FCNNs with nonlinear activations are universal function approximators \cite{hornik1989multilayer}.
-Common activation functions are \textit{sigmoid}, \textit{tanh}, \textit{rectified linear unit} (\textit{ReLU}), and \textit{softmax}.
+However, in most cases, the activation function is chosen nonlinear. \acrshort{fcnn}s with nonlinear activations are universal function approximators \cite{hornik1989multilayer}.
+Common activation functions are sigmoid, tanh, rectified linear unit (or ReLU), and softmax.

 Independently of the structure of the network, we need a way to learn the parameters $\bm{\theta}$, i.e. weights $w_i$ and biases $b_i$, of the network to best approximate the unknown target function $f$, given a set of training samples.
-We can do this by means of \textit{gradient descent} and \textit{back-propagation} by choosing a suitable \textit{loss}, or \textit{cost function} $\mathcal{L}$\footnote{From now on, we indicate the loss function as $\mathcal{L}(\bm{\theta})$ to explicitly highlight the dependency of the loss on the parameters' vector $\bm{\theta}$.}.
+We can do this by means of gradient descent and back-propagation by choosing a suitable loss, or cost function $\mathscr{L}(\cdot)$.
+From now on, we indicate the loss function as $\mathscr{L}(\bm{\theta})$ to explicitly highlight the dependency of the loss on the parameter vector $\bm{\theta}$.